aburossi/olat-tutor/multiple_choice.md

 //output
 - OUTPUT should only include the generated questions
-- ALWAYS generate 10 questions
+- ALWAYS generate 2 questions for each //bloom_levels_closed
 - READ the //rules to understand the rules for points and answers.
 - STRICTLY follow the formatting of the 'templates_closed.txt'.
 - IMPORTANT: the output is just the questions